Collagen vs. Whey: Pros, Cons & What To Look For In Your Supplement

 - Complete protein.
 If you're looking for a complete protein supplement, whey protein will check all your boxes.
 That's because it contains all nine essential amino acids the body needs but can't make on its own.

 - Fast absorption.
-"Whey protein is absorbed faster than other proteins," says Sandy Younan Brikho, MDA, RDN, registered dietitian and founder of The Dish on Nutrition.
+"Whey protein is absorbed faster13 than other proteins," says Sandy Younan Brikho, MDA, RDN, registered dietitian and founder of The Dish on Nutrition.
 This is true even compared to casein, which is also found in milk.
-So much so that whey has been dubbed as a "fast" protein, as it takes just one hour to absorb 10 grams of whey protein.
+So much so that whey has been dubbed as a "fast" protein14, as it takes just one hour to absorb 10 grams of whey protein.

 Cons of whey.